Security¶

 How reyn handles it¶

-The three-layer permission model¶
+Three-layer permission model¶

 defaults (always on)

-↓ if a workflow needs more
+↓ if an actor needs more

 ↓ if you trust the project broadly